-A String giving the name of the class.
+Node.type A String giving the name of the class.
 Defaults to node.
 This allows subclassing.

-Node.network_id

-the id of the network that this node is a part of
+Node.network_id the id of the network that this node is a part of

-Node.participant_id

-the id of the participant whose node this is
+Node.participant_id the id of the participant whose node this is dallinger.models.Node.all_outgoing_vectors All the vectors going out from this Node.

-'''

-Node.network

-'''

-the network the node is in
+Node.network the network the node is in

-Node.participant

-the participant the node is associated with
+Node.participant the participant the node is associated with